pedroelbanquero/functional_information_conjecture/README.md

 ### if (bit loops+bit p1+bit p2+bit p3) operator distance < (bit N) : H (fnos,op,distance) < H (N)

+Solving cubic polynomies we can get the better roots of the polinomy to encode with the proper function.

 ## Data as a result of 2 probnet functions operations